TypingMind/plugin-youtube-transcript/README.md

 # Youtube Transcript

-Fetch transcript for youtube videos using typingmind plugins server.
+This plugin allows you to fetch the transcript of YouTube videos using a provided URL.

 ## ❗ Important Notes